Madninja4/Community-Engagement-Gamification/Documentation/Development.md

 - We have the folders organized mainly by component type.
 For instance we have a page folder that contains all the html and php for each page.
 We also have a folder named sql files which contains all of the files for the database.
+- Auxiliary: Contains examples of querys, resources, and also guides.
 - Documentation Folder: will contain all documentation for the software including this documentation.
 - Images Folder: Contains images used in the welcome page, the logo, etc.
+- JS Folder: Contains all of the JS files.
 - Pages Folder: Contains code for each of the pages in the website (Welcome, Landing, Donations, and other pages).
-- PHP and SQL Examples Folder: Examples of getting certain info from the DB.
+- PHP Folder: Contains handlers for all of the MySQLFunctions.
 - SQL Files Folder: Contains all of the MYSQL DB code.
 - Stylesheet Folder: Contains CSS files for Pages.
+- Test Folder: Contains test files.
+- Vendor: Contains the phpmailer files.